 - 1.5 The 2003 Act requires the Licensing Authority to carry out its various licensing functions so as to positively promote the four licensing objectives.
 These are:-

 - (a) The Prevention of Crime and Disorder.

 - (b) Public Safety.

 - (c) The Prevention of Public Nuisance.

 - (d) The Protection of Children from Harm.

-- In respect to the promotion of each of the four licensing objectives, applicants should provide appropriate evidence to the Licensing Authority & other Responsible Authorities that suitable and sufficient measures are detailed in their operating schedule, which will be implemented and maintained, relevant to the individual style and characteristics of their premises and events.
-Applicants should also consider whether or not any additional measures will be appropriate for an occasional or specific basis, such as when a special event or promotion is planned, which is intended to, or is likely to, attract, larger audiences.
-For such instances applicants will be strongly encouraged to engage with the Council's Safety Advisory Group (SAG).
+- 1.6 In respect to the promotion of each of the four licensing objectives, applicants should provide appropriate evidence to the Licensing Authority & other Responsible Authorities that suitable and sufficient measures are detailed in their operating schedule, which will be implemented and maintained, relevant to the individual style and characteristics of their premises and events.
+Applicants should also consider whether or not any additional measures will be appropriate for an occasional or specific basis, such as when a special event or promotion is planned, which is intended to, or is likely to, attract, larger audiences or are more prone to anti-social behaviour.
+For events likely to attract audiences of 500 persons or more (or otherwise are of a significant nature), organisers are requested to engage with the Council's Safety Advisory Group (SAG) at the earliest opportunity (which includes representation from partner organisations such as the Police).
+Appendix C references the contact details for the Safety Advisory Group.